redis/redis-doc/commands/blmove.md

 When `source` contains elements, this command behaves exactly like `LMOVE`.
 When used inside a `MULTI`/`EXEC` block, this command behaves exactly like `LMOVE`.
-When `source` is empty, Redis will block the connection until another client pushes to it or until `timeout` is reached.
+When `source` is empty, Redis will block the connection until another client pushes to it or until `timeout` (a double value specifying the maximum number of seconds to block) is reached.
 A `timeout` of zero can be used to block indefinitely.

 This command comes in place of the now deprecated `BRPOPLPUSH`.
 Doing